AshRaven521/TicTacToe/README.md

 	This will be one step of one player, continue like this to play full game.

 	Game will be finished after one player make line of 3 signs.
-	You can understand this when you try to make a step and get 400 error game finished.
+	You can understand this when you try to make a step and get 400 error(game finished).